Inscryption: Plot

 Carder continues to play the disk game following P03's takeover, finding that the game has once again been radically altered: Carder's player character is now trapped in a factory, with P03 acting as gamemaster in a tabletop game of its own design, which emulates the game's original form, and in which the goal is to defeat four "Uberbots" to achieve "The Great Transcendence".
 Over time, P03 accesses elements from Carder's computer to use them in its tabletop game, such as using his Internet connection and accessing his files; after the last Uberbot is defeated, P03, directly addressing Carder by name, reveals that its version of the game was all a ploy to gain access to Carder's computer and that The Great Transcendence is an upload of said version to a digital game storefront to spread it worldwide.
 Before the process completes, the other Scrybes appear and kill P03, aborting his plan.
 Grimora uses the opportunity to start a full wipe of the Inscryption disk, believing that the deletion of all of its contents, including the Scrybes themselves, is for the greater good.
 As the game is progressively wiped, each of the three Scrybes has a final card battle with Carder.
-First Grimora who justifies her actions for deleting the game and all its content.
-Carder then has one final game Leshy back at the settting of the first act, where Leshy thanks him for a good game.
+First Grimora, who justifies her actions for deleting the game and all its content.
+Carder then has one final game with Leshy back at the setting of the first act, where Leshy thanks him for a good game.
 Magnificus battles Carder while the game collapses and continues on until he is deleted.
 Despite having been warned by the disk game's characters not to, Carder opens an in-game ZIP file titled "OLD_DATA"; upon witnessing its contents, he panics and smashes the disk with a hammer.
 He contacts a journalist, trying to explain his story and claiming OLD_DATA would expose severe wrongdoing on the part of GameFuna, but is interrupted mid-call by the GameFuna representative who shoots him dead and enters his house to retrieve what remains of the Inscryption disk.